PayLead/PyLighter/README.md

 ## Demos

 The [demo](https://github.com/PayLead/PyLighter/tree/master/demo) folder contains working examples of PyLighter in use.
-To view them, open any of the ipnyb files in Jupyter.
+To view them, open any of the ipynb files in Jupyter.

 ## Basic usage